Stability of the kinematically coupled \beta-scheme for fluid-structure interaction problems in hemodynamics: Problem definition for a fully nonlinear FSI problem

 \section{Problem definition for a fully nonlinear FSI problem}

 We consider the flow of an incompressible, viscous fluid in a channel of radius $R$ and length $L$, see Figure~\ref{fig:domain}.
-To fix ideas we will be assuming that the channel is a subset of $\R^2$, although none of the ideas related to the definition of the kinematically coupled $\beta$-scheme depend on the dimension of the problem.
+To fix ideas we will be assuming that the channel is a subset of $\R^2$.
+Nothing in the splitting scheme, however, depends on the dimension of the problem, and the scheme can be applied to 3D problems as well, as was done in, e.g., \cite{BorSun3D}.
 The channel reference domain is denoted by $\Omega=(0,L)\times (-R,R)$ and the lateral boundary by

-The lateral boundary of the channel is assumed to be deformable, with a negligible longitudinal displacement.
+The lateral boundary of the channel is assumed to be deformable, with negligible longitudinal displacement.
 Without loss of generality, we consider only the upper half of the fluid domain with a symmetry boundary condition at the bottom boundary $r=0$.
-The fluid domain which depends on time is not known {\sl a priori}.
-Denote by
+The fluid domain, which depends on time, is not known {\sl a priori}, and is denoted by